Skip to footer content

 $vbLabelText $csharpLabel

-How to Validate PDF Content in Tests?
+How Do You Validate PDF Content in Automated Tests?

-public bool ValidatePdfContent(string pdfPath, string[] expectedTerms)
+bool ValidatePdfContent(string pdfPath, string[] expectedTerms)

 {